2023: ADC unveils Giwa-Amu as Lagos deputy gov candidate

 Until her latest appointment, Giwa-Amu was ADC’s Deputy Chairman in the state.

-Unveiling Giwa-Amu in Lagos on Friday, Doherty said that her running mate was an embodiment of virtue and all the party stands for in making Lagos work for all residents rather than few.
+Unveiling Giwa-Amu in Lagos at the weekend, Doherty said that her running mate was an embodiment of virtue and all the party stands for in making Lagos work for all residents rather than few.

 According to him, “I am very excited to be joined in ticket with a distinguished personality, someone who has served the state, party and communities in the state.